yclas/guides/docs/Custom-fields-buyer-instructions.md

 # Buyer instructions  👨‍🏫

-*This feature is available on our 2.7.0 release.*

 This feature allows you to attach a text to the email that’s sent to buyers after they purchase an ad.
 You can use it to add instructions to buyers  [coupons](https://github.com/yclas/guides/blob/master/docs/Classifieds-coupon-system.md) or links.
 This makes it possible to sell digital goods in your website.

 To enable this feature, you need to  **follow these steps:**